MaheshBharadwaj/Pharmacy-Management/README.md

 # Pharmacy-Management

-  -You are requested to add the following folders inside the billing history directory:
+  - You are requested to add the following folders inside the billing history directory:
-  -January,February,March,........,December
+  - January,February,March,........,December
-  -GNU gcc is required to compile the program
+  - GNU gcc is required to compile the program

-  -The default admin name is Mahesh
+  - The default admin name is : **Mahesh**
-  -password: psschool1!
+  - password: **psschool1!**